John Nicholls (surgeon): Professorship and accolades

 Fellowships have been awarded to him by many professional bodies including the Royal College of Physicians of London, the American College of Surgeons, the American Society of Colon and Rectal Surgeons, the surgical Royal Colleges of Edinburgh, Ireland and Glasgow, l'Academie Nationale de Chirurgie, the British Society of Gastroenterology (BSG) and the national colorectal societies in Italy, France, Brazil, Spain, Austria, Switzerland, Yugoslavia, Chile, Argentina, Canada, Australia and Poland.
-He was able to lecture in French, German and Italian.
+He is able to lecture in French, German and Italian.

 Nicholls was the President of the Association of Coloproctology of Great Britain and Ireland in 2000 and of the European Association of Coloproctology in 2004.
-With the formation of the European Society of Coloproctology in 2005, which he joined as a founder, he became the Chairman of the Scientific Committee responsible for he scientific programme of the meetings.
+With the formation of the European Society of Coloproctology in 2005, which he joined as a founder, he became the Chairman of the Scientific Committee responsible for the scientific programme of the meetings.
 Nicholls retired from NHS practice in 2006 but kept active in the field of colorectal surgery until his full retirement in 2014.
 He has authored over 300 publications and four books.

 Nicholls remains a Patron of the Red Lion Group (RLG), a national support group and charity for people with pouches founded by a group of St Mark's staff and patients in 1994.
 Nicholls' had an instrumental role in the launch of the Red Lion's Group helping it to be based at St Mark's Hospital and served as the first President of the Red Lion Group from 1994 until Nicholls' retirement from the National Health Service (NHS) in 2006.
 Thereafter, he remained active in research and teaching until his full retirement in 2014.